 Pollock's theoretical work determined that optimal copyright terms are between 5 to 40 years depending on specifics of the medium, with a median optimum of around 15 years.

 Pollock's theory is intriguing, but it is based on traditional economics and its assumptions about everyone acting with calculated rational self-interest.
 As emphasized by Dan Ariely in his excellent books Predictably Irrational and The Upside of Irrationality, people are motivated by all sorts of things.
-We are generous and sharing as long as direct monetary transactions aren't involved, and we judge value more by comparison than by any objective factor.
-As long as our basic physiological needs are met, we feel successful and appreciated if our rewards are favorable compared to those around us, regardless of absolute levels.
+We are generous and sharing as long as direct monetary transactions aren't involved, and, anyway, we judge value more by comparison than by any objective factor.
+After our basic physical needs are met, our feelings of success and appreciation relate to whether our rewards are favorable compared to those around us, regardless of absolute levels.
 Furthermore, creativity and productivity are defaults in human nature.
 For society to benefit from our natural creativity, we only need to provide a fair enough system to avoid being discouraging.
 So even the short-term copyright restrictions that Pollock advocated may be unnecessary.
 These things warrant further research and discussion.

 Addressing economic concerns of artists and publishers

-When the rules are changed in the middle of the game, it can be quite unfair, and a lot of people become upset.
-Those with investment in traditional publishing are understandably defensive about copyright.
-They have been told over many years that they are entitled to the wealth and control that they assumed over their careers.
+When the rules are changed in the middle of the game, it can be quite unfair, and a lot of people become understandably upset.
+Publishers and older artists have been told over many years that they are entitled to the wealth and control that they assumed over their careers.
 And there are real concerns about simply removing a system that had provided economic stability without replacing it.

 Sometimes, when musicians or other artists complain about needing to make a living, what they really mean is that they want to become wealthy while doing their dream job (such as being a professional musician).
 In reality, one can live happily and healthily with far less than what some Americans call "making a living," and just because you want to have a certain career doesn't mean you get what you want.
 Maybe society has a greater need for you to do something else.
 Of course, as Upton Sinclair said, "It is difficult to get a man to understand something when his salary depends upon his not understanding it."